chrisgrieser/alfred-pass/README.md

 ## Notes on security
-- All contents copied by this clipboard are marked as "transient," meaning most clipboard history apps, including Alfred itself, ignore them.
+- All contents copied by this clipboard are marked as "transient," meaning most clipboard history apps will ignore them, including Alfred's clipboard history.
-- This workflow is just convenient UI for `pass`.
+- This workflow is just a convenient UI for `pass`.
 As such, no passwords are saved by the workflow in any way.
 The workflow is open source, so feel free to check yourself.

 ## Credits
 <!-- vale Google.FirstPerson = NO -->